mdrakiburrahman/spark-devcontainer/README.md

 ## Quickstart

-1. Follow [CONTRIBUTING](contrib/README.md) to get a windows devbox ready to build the devcontainer
+1. Follow [CONTRIBUTING](contrib/README.md) to get a windows machine ready to build the devcontainer.

 2. Run:

    ```bash